John Robert Schrieffer: Early life and education

+Research and career

 Schrieffer recalled that in January 1957 he was on a subway in New York City when he had an idea of how to describe mathematically the ground state of superconducting electrons.
 Schrieffer and Bardeen's collaborator Cooper had discovered that electrons in a superconductor are grouped in pairs, now called Cooper pairs, and that the motions of all Cooper pairs within a single superconductor are correlated and function as a single entity due to phonon-electron interactions.
 Schrieffer's mathematical breakthrough was to describe the behavior of all Cooper pairs at the same time, instead of each individual pair.
 The day after returning to Illinois, Schrieffer showed his equations to Bardeen, who immediately realized they were the solution to the problem.
 The BCS theory (Bardeen-Cooper-Schrieffer) of superconductivity, as it is now known, accounted for more than 30 years of experimental results that had stymied some of the greatest theorists in physics.

-After completing his doctoral dissertation on the theory of superconductivity, Schrieffer spent the 1957–1958 academic year as a National Science Foundation fellow at the University of Birmingham in England and at the Niels Bohr Institute in Copenhagen, where he continued research into superconductivity.
-Following a year as assistant professor at the University of Chicago, he returned to the University of Illinois in 1959 as a faculty member.
-In 1960, he went back to the Bohr Institute for a summer visit, during which he became engaged to Anne Grete Thomsen whom he married at Christmas of that year.
-Two years later, Schrieffer joined the faculty of the University of Pennsylvania in Philadelphia, and, in 1964, Schrieffer published his book on the BCS theory, Theory of Superconductivity.
-He held honorary degrees from the Technical University of Munich and the University of Geneva.
-In 1968 Schrieffer, along with Cooper, were awarded the Comstock Prize in Physics from the National Academy of Sciences.
-He was awarded the Oliver E. Buckley Condensed Matter Prize by the American Physical Society the same year.
+After completing his doctoral thesis on the theory of superconductivity, Schrieffer spent the 1957–1958 academic year as a National Science Foundation fellow at the University of Birmingham in England and at the Niels Bohr Institute in Denmark, where he continued research into superconductivity.
+Following a year as an assistant professor at the University of Chicago, he returned to the University of Illinois in 1959 as a faculty member.
+In 1960, he went back to the Bohr Institute for a summer visit, during which he became engaged to Anne Grete Thomsen, whom he married at Christmas of that year.
+They had three children, Bolette, Paul, and Regina.
+Two years later, Schrieffer joined the faculty of the University of Pennsylvania in Philadelphia.
+In 1964, Schrieffer published his book on the BCS theory, Theory of Superconductivity.

-Schrieffer was elected to the American Academy of Arts and Sciences in 1970 and the United States National Academy of Sciences in 1971.
-In 1972, he, along with Bardeen and Cooper, won the 1972 Nobel Prize in Physics for developing the BCS theory.
-Schrieffer was elected to the American Philosophical Society in 1975.
 In 1980, Schrieffer became a professor at the University of California, Santa Barbara, and rose to chancellor professor in 1984, serving as director of the university's Kavli Institute for Theoretical Physics.
 In 1992, Florida State University appointed Schrieffer as a university eminent scholar professor and chief scientist of the National High Magnetic Field Laboratory, where he continued to pursue one of the great goals in physics: room temperature superconductivity.